kcharwood/homebridge-weather-station/README.md

 ### Weather Underground

-The **key** is the API key that you get by registering for a weather service in the table above.
+The **key** parameter is the API key that you get by registering for a weather service in the table above.

-The **location** can be a city name or a zip.
+The **location** parameter can be a city name or a zip.
 You can also use a station from the **[Personal Weather Station Network](https://www.wunderground.com/weatherstation/overview.asp)** to receive weather information.
 Just enter pws:YOURID.

 The **forecast** parameter is *optional* and defines a list of forcast days to show starting with 1 for today, 2 for tomorrow etc.